Our matched betting quick start guide (1) focuses on how bookmakers’ bonus works by understanding Stake Returned (SR) and Stake Not Returned (SNR)!!

 - A) If you win in the bookie, you still can’t withdraw your bonus yet at this stage.
 But you effectively progress the rollover requirement and keep repeating the same practice until you finally fulfil the requirement or move to B).

 - B) When you lose in the bookie, you effectively transferring the free money to the exchange where you can withdraw without any strings attached.

 - C) The lower the odds, the more probable to progress A) than B) due to simply more chance on the successful back than lay.

 - D) You can optimize your risk by controlling your lay stake amount in Exchange.

 - E) The higher the odds, the higher your return – but don’t forget you need to have sufficient fund in Exchange to cover the liability.

 - F) If the bet produces arbitrage opportunity, you can expect much higher profitability.

-BTW, there is a best tactics on SR (bonus requires WR) called under lay, we draw a full instruction in this guide, FYI.
+BTW, there are the best tactics on SR (bonus requires WR) called underlay, we draw a full instruction in this guide, FYI.